Akumatic/Akuma-Matata/README.md

 - Discord Rewrite API Wrapper

 ##### You can get the Wrapper with pip:
-`python -m pip install -U https://github.com/Rapptz/discord.py/archive/rewrite.zip`
+`python -m pip install discord.py`

 Depending on your OS and environment you need to type `python3` or another equivalent instead of `python`